ninest/NSR/src/content/articles/faq.md

 ### Going for field camp soon, what is it like?
 Anyone have any tips?
 Yes, you're in luck.
 See the Field camp section of [BMT guide](/basic-military-training#field-camp).

+### How to I guard my rifle in field camp?
+- At night, clip the sling to your uniform's belt holes.
+That way, if anyone tries to lift it, it won't come off because it's connected to you.
+Also hug it when you sleep.
+- Make sure it's never more than a meter away from you.

 ### I failed my IPPT.
 Can I still pass out of BMT?
 To successfully pass out of BMT, the following are required:
 - Pass 2 out of 3 of